ipbrennan90/PiMotions/docs/part2.md

 - Resin sync
 - Rinse, repeat

-We'll mainly be working in the `server` directory, meaning that the code we write in Part 2 will be code that will run on our Pi, not on our front end.
+In this section, we'll be working in the `server` directory, meaning that the code we write in Part 2 will be code that will run on our Pi, not on our front end.
 The front end code has been written for you, so once you get the Pi code working correctly, you'll have a fully functioning motion-detecting camera application, complete with front end controls for sensitivity!

 ### 1. Let's dive into the code!

-We've set up a few small placeholder methods on this branch to get your started, but the code is not complete.
+We've set up a few small placeholder methods on this branch to get you started, but the code is not complete.

 **In this section, we'll take a quick tour through some of the code that has been written for you.**